 The person named as executor of an estate in a will has the most responsibility during the probate process but all heirs or beneficiaries should monitor how the process unfolds to ensure that the wealth of the deceased is being protected.

-Kinghorn Heritage Law Group, PLC can represent executors, heirs, and those who are challenging a will because they do not believe it is actually what the deceased wanted.
+Kinghorn Law can represent executors, heirs, and those who are challenging a will because they do not believe it is actually what the deceased wanted.
 When we are trusted to be your legal advocates during the probate process, we will explain and communicate with you at every step of the way.
 We assist with:

 - Determining where probate must take place